aulbytj/RailsReFormer/README.md

 # Forms

-In this project I've built a rails form from the ground up that sends parameters to a controller that builds an instance of a model with the parameters.
+In this project I've built a railsy form to show data from the database

 ![screenshot](./app/assets/images/screenshot.png)